AchyuthPilly/Toronto_Parking_Ticket_Dashboard/README.md

 # Toronto_Parking_Ticket_Dashboard
-Toronto Parking ticket dashboard using Tableu with the open data availabe from the city of toronto https://www.toronto.ca/city-government/data-research-maps/open-data/.
+Toronto Parking ticket dashboard using Tableu with the open data availabe from the city of toronto.